 I verified the effects of each of the supplements I tested, by way of various Karnak scans I ran on myself during that period.

 Another supplement of VidaLife that is on my radar for possible future trialing is Viridian’s 100% Organic Californian Poppy Tincture.
 California Poppy is a medicinal herb and flower that is rich in vitamins A, C, and E as well as minerals such as calcium and magnesium.
 It’s supposedly excellent for relieving anxiety, stress, sharpening cognitive skills such as memory and concentration and it’s known to be an amazing natural pain reliever.

-Products featured: Viridian 100% Organic Californian Poppy Tincture
+Product featured: Viridian 100% Organic Californian Poppy Tincture

 Essential oils like Lavender and Chamomile are also widely known for their calming effects.

-Products featured: Now Lavender Essential Oil
+Product featured: Now Lavender Essential Oil

 Lastly, Magnesium is a mineral that is critical to our health and wellbeing as it fuels hundreds of enzyme reactions in our body.
 Besides being great for our bone health and helping to ease stress and anxiety, taken at night, magnesium helps to relax our brain, heart and other muscles whilst we’re sleeping.
 Magnesium deficiency is rampant and can certainly contribute to sleep challenges.

-Products featured: Good Health Magnesium Sleep Support
+Product featured: Good Health Magnesium Sleep Support